Domestic Pets of Shoguns of Japan

 Numerous cats inhabit many scenic spots in Japan, adding extra charm

 The legendary loyalty of Hachiko to his owner, Professor Hidesaburo Ueno, has become a part of Japanese folklore.
-Despite Professor Ueno's passing, Hachiko remained faithfully waiting at Shibuya Station for his owner's return every day.
+Despite Professor Ueno's passing, Hachiko remained faithfully waiting at Shibuya Station for his return every day.

 The story of the dog Hachiko gained worldwide fame, particularly after the 2009 movie of the same name, starring Richard Gere